On this page

-Rates for private care through a reputable provider vary from between $50 and $80 per hour.
+Rates for private care through a reputable provider vary from between $55 and $80 per hour, and more in the evenings and on weekends.
 Care that requires a registered nurse is more expensive.
-A growing alternative is to recruit carers directly, such as through online platforms like mable.com.au.
+A growing alternative is to recruit carers directly, such as through online platforms like mable.com.au or careseekers.com.au.

 Those needing care can choose and self-schedule workers based on their needs and preferences, including the timing of home visits.
 You may also be able to negotiate the rate of pay, which generally starts well below those charged by an approved provider or agency.

-While employing someone directly may work out cheaper than going to a provider, it can also be more work for the family particularly where rosters or replacing a worker who calls in sick come into play.
+While employing someone directly may work out cheaper than going to a provider, it can also be more work for the family.
+This is especially so where rosters or replacing a worker who calls in sick come into play.

 If help is needed and you can afford it, then the surest way of remaining in your own home is to pay privately for the services you need until the package is allocated.